saurabhkhanolkar/Sales-Funnel-Optimization-for-a-B2B-online-Marketplace/README.md

 Now that we have a clear picture of the percent/proportion contribution of the different marketing channels to the DEC 2017 - JAN 2018 growth in brand awareness and lead generation, let us compare them and investigate which channel worked out for the Marketplace.

-In order to check if there is significant difference in the proportions, we will perform **Hypothesis Testing (Two proportion test).**
+In order to check if there is significant difference in the proportions, we will perform **Hypothesis Testing (Test for difference between Two proportions).**

 **Null Hypothesis (n0) : There is no significant change in the contribution/proportion of the corresponding channels in December and January .
 Any change observed is purely due to chance.**